merveturkozcan/merveturkozcan/README.md

 ## 💫 About Me:

-- 🔭 Currently learning Spring Framework.
+- 🔭 Currently working Spring Framework.
 - 🎓 Graduated from Karabuk University in 2018 with a Computer Engineering.
 - 🌟 Experience in Java Backend Development ,  RESTful API Development, MikroServices & Monolith Architecture , N-Tier Architecture, Docker , Redis , Kubernetes.
 - 🎯 Enhancing my skills by solving coding problems on various platforms, acquiring knowledge about cutting-edge technologies, and also undertaking new projects.